mapninja/Earthsys144/TroubleshootingWBG.md

 `java -jar WhiteboxGIS.jar`

-This removes an overly aggressive quarantine from teh jar file, and hopefully allows you to run it.
+This removes an overly aggressive quarantine from the jar file, and hopefully allows you to run it.

 If that doesn't work, then try using the following instructions for a Clean Install of QGIS PR, and WhiteboxTools for QGIS.